monome/docs/docs/modular/ansible/index.md

 A channel of Kria can be set to be clocked from the Teletype command `KR.CLK x` (see below).

-To do so, hold down the pattern key, and `TODO DO SOMETHING`
+To do so, hold down the *scale* key; the four leftmost keys in the top row will enable or disable Teletype clocking for the relevant channel.

 ## Meadowphysics (Grid)